StarConKW/starconkw.github.io/_pages/about.md

 ## Our Logo

-Our logo was designed by the amazing and talented [Clare Ng](https://twitter.com/clare_n9)!
-It's a *light*bulb with a star in the middle because we're a *light*ning talk conference.
+Our logo was designed by the amazing and talented [Clare Ng](http://claricen.github.io)!
+It's a *light*bulb with a star in the middle (for StarCon) because we're a *light*ning talk conference.

-...heh.

 </div>